Chain Conditions for Etale Groupoid Algebras: Results on Generalized Chain Conditions

 By construction, for every $r,s\in R$ there exist unique decompositions $r=\sum_{\alpha \in A} r_{\alpha}$, $s=\sum_{\alpha \in A}s_{\alpha}$, where each $r_{\alpha}, s_{\alpha} \in R_{\alpha}$ and only finitely many of the $r_{\alpha}$'s and $s_{\alpha}$'s are non-zero and

 Therefore,

 Since the $R_\alpha$'s are both subrings and 2-sided ideals of $R$, \eqref{eq:1046} holds as both an internal direct sum of rings and internal direct sum of 2-sided ideals and therefore an internal bimodule direct sum, but \eqref{eq:1047} and \eqref{eq:1048} are only module internal direct sums.
+For every $\alpha \in A$, we also have the well-known and standard projection,